mael-is-coding/mothership/README.md

 when="before"
 ```

-Now whenever you type `mothership build`, the "linting"'s clang-tidy command will be launched.
-Same goes for the ./server_run.bash script, that will be launched right before g++ (launched by `mothership run` will be launched.).
+Now whenever you run `mothership build`, the "linting" hook's clang-tidy command will be launched before building.
+Same goes for the ./server_run.bash script, that will be launched right before g++ (launched by `mothership run`) is launched.